-The programme emphasises both theoretical and practical aspects, aiming to equip students with the knowledge and skills required for international employment in this expanding and economically relevant area and/or further study at the EPSRC Robotics and Autonomous Systems Centre for Doctoral Training at Heriot-Watt University and the University of Edinburgh.
+This robotics course is both theoretical and practical, aiming to give you the knowledge and skills you’ll need for international employment in this expanding and economically relevant area.
+You can also go onto further study at the EPSRC Robotics and Autonomous Systems Centre for Doctoral Training.

 The themes include:

 - Human-Robot Interaction

 The full-time course starts in mid September and lasts one year.
 The course can also be taken part-time over two years, or as a nine month Postgraduate Diploma.